holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

           }
         ]

-    Also keep in mind that by default the user in the container unless otherwise specified is root, and that is the same root user that is on the host system.
+    Also keep in mind that, by default, the user in the container, unless otherwise specified, is root, the same root user as on the host system.

     {#vps-identify-risks-docker-docker-host-engine-and-containers-namespaces-mnt-labelling}
     Labelling systems such as [Linux Security Modules (LSM)](#vps-identify-risks-docker-docker-host-engine-and-containers-linux-security-modules) require that the contents of a volume mounted into a container be [labelled](https://docs.docker.com/engine/tutorials/dockervolumes/#volume-labels).
 This can be done by adding the `z` (as seen in above example) or `Z` suffix to the volume mount.
-The `z` suffix instructs Docker that you intend to share the mounted volume with other containers, and in doing so, Docker applies a shared content label.
-Alternatively if you provide the `Z` suffix, Docker applies a private unshared label, which means only the current container can use the mounted volume.
+The `z` suffix instructs Docker to share the mounted volume with other containers, and in so doing, Docker applies a shared content label.
+Alternatively, if you provide the `Z` suffix, Docker applies a private unshared label, which means only the current container can use the mounted volume.
 Further details can be found at the [dockervolumes documentation](https://docs.docker.com/engine/tutorials/dockervolumes/#volume-labels).
-This is something to keep in mind if you are using LSM and have a process inside your container that is unable to use the mounted data.
+This is something to keep in mind if you are using LSM, and have a process inside your container that is unable to use the mounted data.
     `--volumes-from` allows you to specify a data volume from another container.

     You can also [mount](https://linux.die.net/man/8/mount) your Docker container mounts on the host by doing the following: